karina-klinkeviciute/python_lessons/README.md

-# python_lessons
+# Lessons of programming in Python
-Code examples and other material for lessons of Python that I am giving
+Code examples and other material for lessons of Python that I am giving in Russian for Ukrainian women

 ## Lesson 1: